celine-nico/Winx-CLI/README.md

 This is a safe, welcoming community that is open for any kind of collaboration.
 Reports or signs of error are welcome to be reported on GitHub via https://github.com/celine-nico/Winx-CLI .
 All contributors are expected to follow the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## License
-Gem is available as open source under the [MIT License](http://www.opensource.org/licenses/mit-license) .
+Gems are available as open source under the [MIT License](http://www.opensource.org/licenses/mit-license) .